 Think of fascia as your body’s natural support hose.
 It is a stretchy, web-like tissue that wraps around and connects everything inside of you: muscles, bones, nerves, and organs.
 If you have ever peeled the skin off a piece of chicken and noticed that thin, filmy layer just beneath the skin, that is fascia.

 When it is healthy, fascia is smooth and slippery, allowing your body to bend, twist, and recover with ease.
 But life leaves its marks.
 Stress, lack of movement, surgery, or even something as simple as dehydration can cause fascia to stiffen and stick.
 Instead of gliding, it pulls and tugs, creating pain and tightness that just will not let go.
+This is often why pain shows up in places that seem unrelated to the original issue.

 As Laura Boozer, fascia researcher and therapist with more than 25 years of experience, explains: “When fascia stiffens, the whole body feels the effects.
 By restoring hydration on a cellular level, you can see improvements in pain, mobility, and even your energy.”